Max Collins (musician): Career

-From mid-2004 until May 2005, Collins performed in a band under the name Brotherhood of Lost Dogs with the drummer from Fountains of Wayne, Brian Young, and bassist Joe "Bass" Howard formerly of The Posies.
-They played live shows in the Los Angeles area and never released any recorded material.
-In June 2005 Collins began a new project, The Sugi Tap, with a former band member in Eve 6, Tony Fagenson.
+From mid-2004 until May 2005, Collins performed in the band Brotherhood of Lost Dogs with Fountains of Wayne drummer Brian Young and bassist Joe "Bass" Howard, formerly of The Posies.
+They played live shows in the Los Angeles area but never released any recorded material.
+In June 2005, Collins began a new project, The Sugi Tap, with former Eve 6 bandmember Tony Fagenson.
 In October 2007, The Sugi Tap was put on hold "indefinitely".
-The band had released an EP, formerly available at The Sugi Tap's website; now only the album art of the EP and a link to Eve 6's Myspace page is available.
+The band had released an EP, formerly available at The Sugi Tap's website; now, only the album art of the EP and a link to Eve 6's Myspace page is available.

 Collins primarily plays Fender Jazz Basses.
-As of October 2007, Eve 6 officially said that they are returning minus Jon Siebels, who was replaced by a temporary guitarist, Matt Bair of "The Sequel".
-As of July 2011, Eve 6 has reunited with all three original members returning.
-Their fourth studio album Speak in Code was released on April 24, 2012.
+As of October 2007, Eve 6 officially said that they are returning, minus Jon Siebels, who was replaced by a temporary guitarist, Matt Bair of The Sequel.
+As of July 2011, Eve 6 has reunited, with all three original members returning.
+Their fourth studio album, Speak in Code, was released on April 24, 2012.

-In early 2013, Collins began a barrage of songwriting which launched his solo career.
-With the support of his fans, he fully funded his album Honey from the Ice Box in an online campaign through PledgeMusic.
-On September 6, 2013, the digital version of the album released early for his PledgeMusic supporters.
+In early 2013, Collins began a barrage of songwriting, which launched his solo career.
+With the support of fans, he fully funded his album Honey from the Ice Box in an online campaign through PledgeMusic.
+On September 6, 2013, the digital version of the album was released early for his PledgeMusic supporters.
 In 2015, he collaborated with Pegboard Nerds, providing vocals for their track "Pink Cloud."

-Collins started a new project with Eve 6 bandmate Ben Hilzinger and Kenny Carkeet of Awolnation called Fitness.
-In 2020, Collins launched his alter-ego, "Chevy Mustang", a complex artist/self-styled guru with a Germanic-sounding accent, and a following of students whom he refers to as disciples.
-Chevy Mustang's first single was "Because I Want To" - seemingly in response to the limitations of COVID restrictions.
-In June 2020, the next Chevy Mustang single, "Can I Be Your Friend" featured Evan Rachel Wood and a version of this song became an electronic birthday card option at JibJab on August 31, 2020.
+Collins started a new project, Fitness, with Eve 6 bandmate Ben Hilzinger and Kenny Carkeet of Awolnation.
+In 2020, Collins launched his alter-ego, "Chevy Mustang", a complex artist/self-styled guru with a Germanic-sounding accent and a following of students whom he refers to as disciples.
+Chevy Mustang's first single was "Because I Want To", seemingly in response to the limitations of COVID restrictions.
+In June 2020, the next Chevy Mustang single, "Can I Be Your Friend", featured Evan Rachel Wood, and a version of this song became an electronic birthday card option at JibJab on August 31, 2020.

 From April to September 2022, Collins wrote an advice column named "Heart in a Blender" for the Input section of the online magazine Inverse, covering various topics such as mental health, toxic family members, and drug use.
-As of November 2022, he relaunched the advice column on BuzzFeed News and is also working on a book with the same name that is due out in 2023.
+As of November 2022, he relaunched the advice column on BuzzFeed News and is also working on a book with the same name, due in 2023.

+In 2025, it was announced Collins will be playing bass for Fountains of Wayne on a set of festival shows later in the year.

 Personal life

 On July 21, 2007, Collins married Victoria Misirli.
 Collins announced the birth of his daughter Isla (pronounced eye-la) Elizabeth Collins who was born on July 11, 2014.
-Collins' second daughter, Zia Victoria, was born on November 4, 2016.
+Collins' second daughter, Zia (pronounced zee-a) Victoria, was born on November 4, 2016.
 He and Misirli separated in 2019.